jramsey-rutledge/Membrane-Filtration/README.md

 ### Diffusion Terms

-Diffusive transport coefficients are computed using face areas and local cell spacing:
+Diffusive transport coefficients are computed using face areas and local cell spacing

-$$a_E & = \frac{D A_E}{\Delta x_E}$$\\
+$$a_E = \frac{D A_E}{\Delta x_E}$$
-$$a_N & = \frac{D A_N}{\Delta y_N}$$
+$$a_N = \frac{D A_N}{\Delta y_N}$$

 with analogous expressions for west and south faces.

 ### Nonuniform Mesh Clustering
 Although the solver supports both uniform mesh spacing and nonuniform stretched spacing, the nonuniform mesh is best suited for this setting because it improves near-wall resolution and better captures the steep concentration gradients associated with concentration polarization.
 The nonuniform mesh generator uses hyperbolic tangent stretching functions to cluster grid points near the membrane walls.
-The wall-normal face locations are generated using:
+The wall-normal face locations are generated using

 $$ y_f = \frac{L_y}{2} \left( 1 + \frac{\tanh(\beta(2s-1))}{\tanh(\beta)}\right) $$